aggerdom/gerdoms-quil-helpers/README.md

 # gerdoms-quil-helpers
-Common helpers I wish I like to reach for when fiddling around in quil
+Common helpers I like to reach for when fiddling around in quil